Trade Gold Trading

 This is based on the percent of account balance that the trader is willing to risk.

-If a trader is willing to risk 2% of account balance then the trader determines how far he will set the order level based on the trade position size which he has bought or sold.
+If a trader is willing to risk 2 percent of account balance then the trader determines how far he will set the order level based on the trade position size which he has bought or sold.

 Example: